 Guardiola dished out strong admiration of his own regarding his opposition, "I like to watch them.
 I am a manager, a professional but a spectator as well.
-I like to watch football and I like to watch Napoli when I am sat in my home (via The Independent).
-But it’s not only him that enjoys watching Napoli, as, after this game, more admirers of the Italian side will grow in numbers.
+I like to watch football and I like to watch Napoli when I am sat in my home" (via The Independent).
+But it’s not only him that enjoys watching Napoli, as after this game more admirers of the Italian side grew in numbers.

 Sarri’s philosophy of vertical passing was the lynchpin that helped his side manoeuvre around City’s press, and their front three; Dries Mertens, Lorenzo Insigne and José Callejón were becoming their usual sync.